PetrBaca/AdvancedRegression/lesson_code/07_CountRegression/7_CountingThings.md

 ```

 <!-- #region slideshow={"slide_type": "notes"} -->
-We'll use Bambi to help us here.
+We use Bambi to help us here.
 Bambi fixes this by "seeing" the levels "home" and "away" and then adding an indicator variable that is 0 when `GameType == "away"` and 1 when `GameType == "home"` (i.e pivoting).
 We see that the GameType indicator is only of dimension 1, whereas the teams have dimension 20.
 <!-- #endregion -->